Vigan Cathedral: Church bells

 Vigan Cathedral currently has seven bells plus one atop the clockface, the two largest bells, dedicated to Saint Barbara cast in 1836 and Nuestra Señora del Rosario, a bell without its clapper along with five others that still produce good sound despite of their age.
 All the aforementioned bells were probably cast in the early 19th century in an unknown foundry probably in Manila at the time.
 At the clock, the chimes were of those in Whittington.
-In addition of the feast of Saint Paul every January the twenty-fifth, and special occasions led by the Archbishop of Nueva Segovia like opening of holy doors and installations, the largest bell is rung especially in processions, funerals and to announce disasters like fires.
-It is always rung every 8:00 in the evening and to announce the Angelus every 6:00.
-The bell is rung as early as 4:30 in the morning to signal the opening of the cathedral, its sound could be heard throughout the poblacion and some of the nearby barrios.
+In addition of the feast of Saint Paul every January the twenty-fifth, and special occasions led by the Archbishop of Nueva Segovia like opening of holy doors and installations, all of its bells rings in peal.
+It is also rung during processions, and special events of the church.
+It is always rung every weekend at the time of 6 AM, 12 NN, 3 PM and 6 PM for the Angelus and Divine Mercy its sound could be heard throughout the poblacion and some of the nearby barrios.

-The bell was rung in January 25, 2025 after years of silence since the earthquake in 2022, as it was last rung on the same date of the same year.
+The bells was first rung in January 25, 2025 after years of silence since the earthquake in 2022, as it was last rung on the same date of the same year.
 3 days later, in January the 28th, all the tower bells along with the largest pealed for the Los Patrones Procession signifying the start of Ilocos Sur Festival 2025, to welcome the saints.

+As of October 3, 2025 the bell tower is back at functioning during the weekends for the angelus and Divine Mercy.